 Reviewed by Mike G

 In the new century it seems dub can be almost any instrumental bass-heavy electronica.
 A 2003 media release for New Zealand duo Pitch Black (Michael Hodgson and Paddy Free) called their music "cross-genre dub beats and mind-expanding sounds", a description which is right on the money.

-Melodically there's nothing desperately catchy on their superb third album Ape To Angel (2003) and it's not the most accessible ambient/tech dub around.
-But that doesn't diminish its greatness.
+Melodically there's nothing desperately catchy on their superb third album Ape To Angel (2003) and but that doesn't diminish its greatness.
 These tracks make you work and pay attention before surrendering their charms - and the rewards are well worth it.
-There's more techno flavour here than a lot of other ambient dub; "Flex" and the exquisite title track recall the spacey lushness and techno precision of classic Global Communication and Artificial Intelligence releases from Warp Records in the 1990's.
-Relaxed, techy pads and melodic pulses unfold and bounce around the speakers, spiraling off into slowly decaying echoes.
+"Flex" and the exquisite title track recall the spacey lushness and techno precision of classic Global Communication and Artificial Intelligence releases from the 90's.
+Relaxed, techy pads and melodic pulses unfold and bounce around the speakers, spiralling off into slowly decaying echoes.
 It's the dubby bass element, however, that gives the band's sound its distinctively warm aura.
 Pitch Black’s bedrock is rarely 4/4 beats but more complex grooves and rhythms, pinned down with big, tuneful basslines.
 The techno element is more in the textures: the sparingly-used snarls and bleeps and floating ambient clouds.

 There's plenty of variety on Ape To Angel, too.
 "Lost In The Translation" is driven by a catchy Arabian drum groove but cleverly disguises it with a reggae pulse and a distorted tribal vocal.
 "Big Trouble Upstairs" is a progressive breakbeat stormer, building slowly to a dancefloor intensity by adding layers and repeating themes.
 The quietest track here is the gently grooving "Empty Spaces Missing Units" - imagine 21st century lounge music for planetary fly-bys.